cympfh/cumin/src/spec/as_cast.md

 # as-cast

-With `as` keyword, values are casted to another types.
+With `as` keyword, Values are casted to another types.

 ```rust,noplaypen
 // Inter Number Types